lambdaxymox/cglinalg/README.md

 # Computer Graphics Linear Algebra Library

 ## Introduction
-The **cglinalg** library is a low-dimensional linear algebra library aimed primarily at real-time computer graphics, game engine development, and real-time collision detection.
-This library provides a strongly typed system for developing computer graphics applications.
+**cglinalg** is a low-dimensional linear algebra library aimed at real-time computer graphics, game engine development, and real-time collision detection.
+This library provides a strongly typed system for computer graphics applications.

-The design of the library has the following goals in mind:
+The library is designed with the following goals in mind:
 * **Ergonomics** -- The system should be easy to understand and use.
 * **Cross Platform** -- It should be portable to other ecosystems like other C/C++ and Rust libraries.
 Every data type can be treated like a